Tablespaces

 -

 Indexes.
-To see the tablespace defined for the specified index, you can run the following query to the
+To see the tablespace defined for the specified index, you can run the following query against the

 schemaname | tablename | indexname | tablespace | indexdef ------------+---------------+----------------+------------+--------------------------------------------------------------------- public | test_space_t2 | test_space_idx | pg_default | CREATE INDEX test_space_idx ON public.test_space_t2 USING btree (b) (1 row)